priyankarpal/projectshut/Readme.md

 - **Project Categorization**: Organize your projects into categories and tags for easy search and discovery.

-- **Notifications**: Stay up-to-date with notifications about project updates, comments, and new collaborations
+- **Notifications**: Stay up-to-date with notifications about project updates, comments, and new collaborations.

+-**Multiple Language Access**: The website is available for multiple languages including 한국인, Española,தமிழ்,German,Italiano,Japanese,French,हिंदी and Tagalog.

 ## 💻 Tech Stack